 - 1. For a period of at least 3 and no more than 5 years, 72 extra holiday hours can be accumulated each year in addition to the holiday hours referred to in Article 5.3 paragraph 1 under a, for the purpose of an additional, continuous leave period.
 The duration of this continuous long-term leave shall at least equal the holiday hours accumulated during the chosen period.
-Article 5.7 paragraph 3 applies by analogy. - 2. a.
-If the leave is taken for the purpose of a sabbatical, the employer shall grant a bonus in time and/or money. - b.
+Article 5.7 paragraph 3 applies by analogy. - a.
+If the leave is taken for the purpose of a sabbatical, the employer shall grant a bonus in time and/or money. b.
 Sabbatical leave is taken to mean a period of prolonged leave during which the employee devotes either general or specific attention to his own employability. c.
-If, in the employer's opinion, the leave days are to be taken for the purpose of a sabbatical and this is (also) in the interest of the institution, the employer and employee shall in advance reach agreement on an individual basis about: - 1. when and how the leave is to be taken: - 2. the duration; - 3. the amount of the bonus to be granted; - 4. any additional conditions. - 3.
-In consultation with local employees' organisations, arrangements are made about concurrence of the long-term saving model and the life course savings scheme of the institution and further arrangements can be made regarding the criteria for the application of this method and for the maximum and minimum bonuses, in time and/or money, which may be granted. - 4.
+If, in the employer's opinion, the leave days are to be taken for the purpose of a sabbatical and this is (also) in the interest of the institution, the employer and employee shall in advance reach agreement on an individual basis about: - 1. when and how the leave is to be taken; - 2. the duration; - 3. the amount of the bonus to be granted; - 4. any additional conditions. - 3.
+No longer applicable - 4.
 Unless otherwise agreed, the leave accumulated in the long-term saving model shall be taken no later than one year after the end of the period during which they were accumulated.
 Leave not taken shall lapse after five years following the last day of the calendar year in which entitlement under the saving model was introduced. - 5.
 In case of termination of the employment contract, the accumulated leave must be taken immediately prior to the end of employment.
 If and insofar as this is impossible, it shall be paid out.
 This payment shall be subject to the conditions referred to in Article 5.7, paragraph 2.